atlasoptimization/calipy/README.md

 ## Introduction

-CaliPy (Calibration Library for Python) is designed to **simplify and standardize** how we **build and solve probabilistic instrument models** in geodesy (and related fields).
+CaliPy (Calibration library Python) is designed to **build and solve probabilistic instrument models** of measurement instruments.
+CaliPy lets you declare probabilistic models for measurement instruments (e.g., temperature sensors, geodetic instruments, optical devices, ...) by chaining modular "effects" such as drifts, noise, and nonlinear transformations.
+Inference is then handled by the autodiff backbone.
+Built for scientists, engineers, and calibration specialists who need flexible Bayesian or maximum likelihood inference – without manual math.

+> Powered by PyTorch + Pyro · Dimension-aware · Modular Effects · Research-proven

  While many real-world analyses rely on classical **least squares** (LS) estimation or maximum-likelihood solutions, these approaches can fail for:

 - Nonlinear systems
 - Non-Gaussian noise